dx2195/project/README.md

 # UNI for Each Member
 UNIs: [mw3382, dx2195]

-# Link to the Server
+# Link to the App Server
 https://clean-utility-254123.appspot.com/tracker/sightings/